dotnet/docs/docs/csharp/delegates-patterns.md

 [!code-csharp[ConnectDelegate](../../samples/snippets/csharp/delegates-and-events/Program.cs#ConnectDelegate "Connect to the delegate")]

-## Practices
+### Practices

 Our sample so far is fairly simple, but it still demonstrates some of the important guidelines for designs involving delegates.

-Using the delegate types defined in the Core Framework makes it easier for users to work with the delegates.
+Using the delegate types defined in the core framework makes it easier for users to work with the delegates.
 You don't need to define new types, and developers using your library do not need to learn new, specialized delegate types.